usmanert/oracle-suite/cmd/leeloo/README.md

               number must be large enough to ensure that no more blocks are added to the blockchain during the time interval defined above.
             - `addresses` (`[]string`) - List of addresses of Teleport contracts that emits `TeleportGUID` events.

+### Environment variables

+It is possible to use environment variables anywhere in the configuration file.
+The syntax is similar as in the
+shell: `${ENV:ENV_VAR}`.
+Note, that the environment variable name must be prefixed with `ENV:`.
+If the environment variable is not set, the error will be returned during the application startup.
+To escape the dollar sign, use `\$` or `$$`.
+The latter syntax is not supported inside variables.

 ## Supported events